 Community Residential Care Facility (CRCF).
 Licensed by SC Department of Health and Environmental Control (SCDHEC), CRCF's are residential settings that offer room and board and provide/coordinate a degree of personal care for a period of time.
 They are designed to accommodate residents' changing needs and preferences, maximize residents' dignity, autonomy, privacy, independence, and safety, and encourage family and community involvement.
-Waiver participants in the Community Choices waiver, HIV/AIDS waiver, ID/RD waiver, Community Supports waiver, and/or the HASCI waiver may choose to live in CRCFs.
-These CRCFs are not Medicaid Waiver providers and all funding is derived from 100% state funds through the Optional State Supplement (OSS) program.

-3.1.5 Pediatric Medical Day Care.
+Waiver participants in the Community Choices waiver, HIV/AIDS waiver, ID/RD waiver, Community Supports waiver, and/or the HASCI waiver may live in CRCFs that meet HCBS requirements.
+These CRCFs may be waiver service providers if they meet additional provider qualifications.
+Pediatric Medical Day Care.
 This is a medical day treatment program that provides health and social services needed to ensure the optimal functioning of children with medically complex needs.
 This setting is only available to participants in the MCC waiver, and there is only one setting in the state.

-3.2 Setting Assessment Process
+Setting Assessment Process

 The setting assessment process was divided into two separate assessment phases, a provider self-assessment phase and an independent site visit phase.
-Additionally, SCDHHS planned to use waiver participant surveys as a third source of data to determine compliance with HCB settings, but the surveys are more appropriate for determining compliance with personcentered planning requirements and will be used to inform any needed change in that area.
+Additionally, SCDHHS planned to use waiver participant surveys as a third source of data to determine compliance with HCB settings, but the surveys are more appropriate for determining compliance with person-centered planning requirements and will be used to inform any needed change in that area.

-3.2.1 C4 Individual Facilities/Settings Assessment.
+C4 Individual Facilities/Settings Assessment.
 The C4 assessment was designed to evaluate individual facilities to determine compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
 This assessment tool was used for the providers' self-assessment and will be refined and revised for use on the independent site visits.